XM-8JD2/labelstud_preannotation_uploader/README.md

 # labelstud_preannotation_uploader
 Import pre-annotations output by YOLOv5 into LabelStud via the LabelStud API.

-Import pre-annotations output by YOLOv5 into LabelStud via the LabelStud API.

 Instructions:
 1. Make yolo save the reasoning as a file using a format similar to this `python detect.py --weights "modelPath" --source "contentPath" --save-txt`